BioPhoton/ngRe/README.md

 Angular fires a variety of lifecycle hooks.
 Some of them a single time some of them only once a components lifetime.

-Angulars life cycle hooks are listed ere in order:
+Angular's life cycle hooks are listed ere in order:
 (Here the Interface name is used.
 The implemented method starts with the prefix 'ng')
 - OnChanges (ongoing, transports changes)
 - OnInit (single shot)